awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 1. Sign in to the Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor/home](https://console.aws.amazon.com/trustedadvisor/home)\.

-1. In the navigation pane or the **Trusted Advisor Dashboard** page, choose the check category\.
+1. In the navigation pane or the ** Dashboard** page, choose the check category\.

 1. For the **View** list, specify which checks to view:
    + **All checks** – List all checks for this category
-   + **No problems detected** – List checks that are green and don't have any issues
+   + **Action recommended** – List checks that recommend that you take action\.
+These checks are highlighted in red\.
-   + **Investigation recommended** – List checks that are yellow and recommend possible action
+   + **Investigation recommended** – List checks that recommend that you take possible action\.
+These checks are highlighted in yellow\.
-   + **Action recommended** – List checks that are red and recommend that you take action
+   + **No problems detected** – List checks that don't have any issues\.
+These checks are highlighted in green\.
-   + **Checks with excluded items** – List checks that you specified to exclude items from the check results
+   + **Checks with excluded items** – List checks that you specified to exclude items from the check results\.

 1. If you added tags to your AWS resources, such as Amazon EC2 instances or AWS CloudTrail trails, you can filter your results so that the checks only show items that have the specified tag\.

-   For **Filter by tag**, enter a tag key and value and then choose **Apply filter**\.
+   For **Filter by tag**, enter a tag key and value, and then choose **Apply filter**\.

-   For example, this filter uses the *trailtype* key and *allregions* value\.
 ![\[Screenshot of the filter tags feature in the Trusted Advisor console.\]](http://docs.aws.amazon.com/awssupport/latest/user/images/filter-by-tags.png)

-1. In the table for the check, the check results only show items that have the specified tag and value\.
+1. In the table for the check, the check results only show items that have the specified key and value\.

-   The following AWS CloudTrail Logging check shows three trails that have the specified *trailtype* key and the *allregions* value\.
-![\[Screenshot of tag results in the Trusted Advisor console for the AWS CloudTrail Logging check.\]](http://docs.aws.amazon.com/awssupport/latest/user/images/filter-by-tags-cloudtrail-trails.png)

 1. To clear the filter by tags, choose **Reset**\.